fxamacker/circlehash/README.md

 ## Release Policy

 This project uses Semantic Versioning 2.0.

+As an exception, some variants of CircleHash may be declared stable before this repo reaches v1.0.
+I.e. given the same input data, the hash function will always produce the same digest.
+Such declarations will be noted in the README and applicable release notes.

 ## Special Thanks and Credits
   - Go Team for making programming more fun and productive.